ANaaim/Reflexion_data_marker_less/README.md

 ### Video format
 Still a discussion to have on the codec and the video format that should be used.
 Globally, it seems that we want lossless compression with the best quality possible.

+The organisation where in the leaf folder we have the video file inside a folder with the name of the camera is keeped as sometime the data can be exported as images and necessitate to have a folder to store the images in a clean manner.
+In addition, some software such as theia are using such a structure to store the data.

 These should be a recommendation on the codec and the video format that should be used.
 Indeed, sometime format are determined by the camera used.
 However, having guideline might be interesting for user not used to that kind of question such as in the biomechanics community.
 The codec should be a lossless codec and the video format should be a format that is easy to read and write.